crawfis/ML_JumpingCars/README.md

 # ML_JumpingCars
 Machine learning to jump over obstacles.
-Refactored from public github repo
+Refactored from public github repo by Sebastian-Schuchmann: https://github.com/Sebastian-Schuchmann/A.I.-Jumping-Cars-ML-Agents-Example

 # Ultimate Walkthrough Example for ML-Agents 1.0+ in Unity3D
 ## Tutorial, how to use this repo